The Australian Dollar, sometimes called the ‘Aussie’, occupies a unique position in the world of currency trading.

 While the Chinese economy is a manufacturing powerhouse, they lack some basic materials that are necessary for it to continue to function.

 Not only do import figures allow traders to gauge the macro impact of industrial demand in the Middle Kingdom, for AUD/USD traders, the industrial metals and coal imports are worth keeping an eye on.

-Australia is a huge exporter of coal and iron ore to China, so watching what is imported can give traders a feel for any changes in demand that could have preceded a major shift in Chinese economic activity.
+Australia is a massive exporter of coal and iron ore to China, so watching what is imported can give traders a feel for any changes in demand that could have preceded a significant shift in Chinese economic activity.